Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 [1] 2000    3
 ```

 Now we will calculate the confidence level (95%) for the DL sample.

 For this, we will use the equation: standard deviation of delay column divide by the square root of DL sample size.
-It is used to calculate the standard deviation of a sample mean distribution, which can only be used when we are trying to obtain the standard deviation of the calculate means from a sample of size n.
+It is used to calculate the standard deviation of a sample mean distribution, which can only be used when we are trying to obtain the standard deviation of the calculating means from a sample of size n.

 For example, let's assume we are trying to get 10.000 samples from any population with a sample size of 2.
 Then, we will calculate the mean for each sample (we will have 10.000 calculate means).
-The previous equation for standard deviation shows us that if the sample size is bigger enough, the sample mean standard deviation can be approximate by this mathematical relationship.
+The previous equation for standard deviation shows us that if the sample size is bigger enough, the sample means standard deviation can be approximate by this mathematical relationship.

-With some inferential conditions, such as random and independent samples, we can really use this standard deviation to estimate the population standard deviation.
+With some inferential conditions, such as random and independent samples, we can use this standard deviation to estimate the population standard deviation.
 Since this is only an estimate, it is called standard error (se).
-We can only estimate its value when the sample size is bigger than 30 (Central Limit Theorem) and the sample respect a interdependence condition, which implies in n <= 10% of population size.
+We can only estimate its value when the sample size is bigger than 30 (Central Limit Theorem) and the sample respect an interdependence condition, which implies in n <= 10% of population size.

 First of all, let's calculate the standard error: